SAVANNAH - Mothers from across Georgia are gathered in Savannah to breast-feed their babies in a demonstration aimed at changing state law.

 Last year, a Chinese-American "tiger mother" told American parents how to raise children who will make straight As and play Carnegie Hall before they reach puberty.
 This year, the French are showing us how to raise children who will obey, throw few tantrums and sit quietly in restaurants, listening while adults talk about adult things.
 Vive' la France!

 A couple of weeks ago, I was sitting in a restaurant when I noticed five people at one table passing around one pair of glasses.
 Each person stuck the glasses on his or her nose, read the menu and then passed them along to the next person.
 That seemed to work well for everyone except one gentleman, who joked about needing longer arms - even after the glasses were perched on his nose.
-The lady ...
+The lady to his right - the owner of the glasses - made a comment about it being a known fact that arms get much shorter after you reach age ...

 SAVANNAH - Chatham County is taking steps toward banning smoking in bars and other indoor venues not covered under state law.